MarkChuCarroll/simplex/README.md

 ## The Language

-Simplex is basically a simple language from the Lisp family.
+Simplex is basically a simple functional language.

 ### Definitions